basicswap/basicswap/doc/install.md

 #### Create the images:

-COINDATA_PATH can be set to your preferance but must be exported each time you launch Basicswap.<br>
+COINDATA_PATH can be set to your preference but must be exported each time you launch Basicswap.<br>
 Consider adding COINDATA_PATH to the `.env` file in the docker directory file so it's always set.

     export COINDATA_PATH=/var/data/coinswaps